 - Social or other advantages for the intern (if relevant)

-- Intellectual property (if relevant)
+- o Intellectual property (of relevant)

 - Disciplinary proceedings (if relevant)

-Social insurance coverage
+• Social insurance coverage

-In case of parental leave, accident or long-lasting illness, interns shall have the right to return to their internship at the host organization, either in the original internship position or a suitable alternative.
+In case of parental leave, accident or long lasting illness, interns shall have the right to return to their internship at the host organization, either in the original internship position or a suitable alternative.
 The host organization and the interns can also jointly decide to end the internship in such cases.